Los Errantes: Defense campaign

 In November 1926, Le Libertaire called another rally to protest the extradition of Ascaso, Durruti and Jover to Argentina, and published a statement of support from the LDH.
-They also published a letter from Ascaso and Durruti, in which they announced that they had been notified they were to be handed over to the Argentine police.
+They also published a letter from Ascaso and Durruti, in which they announced that they were to be handed over to the Argentine police.
 Although the two accepted their own extradition, they appealed for the French government to grant clemency for Jover, who had two young children.
-Le Libertaire commented that the letter had provoked numerous members of the General Confederation of Labour (CGT) to pressure their general secretary Léon Jouhaux to intervene; the government responded to Jouhaux that the trial would possibly be reviewed, which prompted Henri Torrés to press his appeal to the Court of Cassation.
-Torrés also met with the Argentine ambassador, as well as several lawyers and members of parliament, while Lecoin gathered a list of parliamentarians who supported clemency for Los Errantes.
+Le Libertaire commented that the letter had provoked numerous members of the General Confederation of Labour (CGT) to pressure their general secretary Léon Jouhaux to intervene; the government responded to Jouhaux that the trial would possibly be reviewed, which prompted Henry Torrès to press his appeal to the Court of Cassation.
+Torrès also met with the Argentine ambassador, as well as several lawyers and members of parliament, while Lecoin gathered a list of parliamentarians who supported clemency for Los Errantes.

 Caught between the French public and foreign governments, the French government delayed handing Los Errantes over to the Argentine government.
 They instead decided to extradite another Spanish anarchist, José Alamarcha, to Spain.
 Le Libertaire protested Alamarcha's extradition, proclaiming a lack of evidence against him, which made them doubt the safety of Los Errantes themselves.
 On 3 December 1926, the LDH was informed by the French government that the fingerprints provided to the authorities by the Argentine police had not been taken from the scene of the San Martín heist, but had actually been given to them by a foreign government.
 Le Libertaire again proclaimed the innocence of the three Spaniards and demanded their release.
 The IADC continued to hold public demonstrations in support Ascaso, Durruti and Jover, alongside ones protesting the imminent execution of Sacco and Vanzetti.

 On 10 December, Le Libertaire reported on a similar defense campaign taking place in Argentina, where the local anarchist movement threatened action against the Argentine police if the extradition went forward.
 The Argentine newspaper Crítica defended the Spaniards and criticised the French government for accepting the extradition request without solid evidence against them.
-Argentine public opinion was largely sympathetic towards the Spanish revolutionaries, but the Argentine police continued to push for extradition.
-As workers held rallies in support of the Spanish anarchists, the police attempted to shut them down.
-Several independent trade unions, alongside La Antorcha, the Social Prisoner Support Committee and Italian and Bulgarian groups, continued to hold impromptu demonstrations in spite of the police.
-One planned meeting in Plaza Once was surrounded by mounted police, who dispersed a small group of demonstrators; but then an anarchist chained himself to the railing of a metro entrance and began shouting about the extradition of Los Errantes to passersby.
-He continued his speech, even as the police beat him with batons and attempted to gag him, so police were forced to wait for a locksmith as he continued speaking for another hour about various related topics.
+Argentine public opinion was largely sympathetic towards the Spanish revolutionaries, but the Argentine police continued to push for extradition and attempted to shut down rallies in support of them.
+Several independent trade unions, alongside La Antorcha and the Social Prisoner Support Committee, continued to hold impromptu demonstrations in spite of the police.
+One planned meeting in Plaza Once was surrounded and dispersed by mounted police, but one anarchist chained himself to the railing of a metro entrance and began shouting about the extradition to passersby.
+He continued his speech, even as the police beat him with batons and attempted to gag him, so police were forced to wait for a locksmith as he continued speaking for another hour.